pkra/peterkrautzberger.org/future-mathml2.md

 Before you start thinking "this guys says MathML is bad", please note I'm a member of the W3C Math Working Group and I care deeply about MathML and the mission of the Math Working Group.

-The problems I see are entirely focused on the web, the only domain where MathML struggles.
+Also note that the problems I see are entirely focused on the web, the only domain where MathML struggles.

 ## HTML